Alexis Okeowo Finds God In The Brave Acts Of Ordinary Africans

 The thread connecting the chapters of your book is resistance, based on your reporting on the ground in Uganda, Somalia, Nigeria, Mauritania.
 Why did you come to focus on that?

 I realized over the years reporting in Africa that my reporting was starting to follow a pattern.
 I was seeking out people who found themselves, suddenly, in extreme situations.
 And I was interested in what kind of choices they made, and how they rose to the occasion, and how they tried to preserve their ways of life amid circumstances that were extraordinary.
 And in all of these situations — whether it was dealing with terrorism or conflict or a failed state — all of the subjects fought back in their own ways and in order to protect their families, or to keep playing sports, or to keep loving who they wanted to love.
-And, so, I was drawn to those everyday acts of resistance and drawn to [people] made often simple — but incredibly brave choices — to keep their lives intact.
+And, so, I was drawn to those everyday acts of resistance and drawn to [people who] made often simple — but incredibly brave — choices to keep their lives intact.

 Let's talk about the couple you described from Uganda, Eunice and Bosco, who were captured by Joseph Kony's Lord's Resistance Army when they were teenagers, both forced to commit unspeakable atrocities in the bush.
 Eunice is taken by Bosco to be his "bush wife" as it's called.
 He rapes her on their first night as a couple.
 But years later, they both escape.
 They return home.
 And Eunice chooses to stay with Bosco as a married couple, raising their children together.
 How does she explain that decision?